Archive for the ‘bacon’ Category

 Find a source for great pastrami, like a good deli in your neighborhood.

 Heat the chicken stock in a pot.
-Take the thinly sliced pastrami and chop it up into bite-sized pieces.
+(I like to bring it to a boil and then reduce the heat to a simmer.)
+Take the pastrami and chop it up into bite-sized pieces.
 Place the pastrami in the chicken stock to warm through.
 Keep the stock warm on low heat.

 Now you’re ready to assemble…